 Since its parts talk to each other quite a bit, the retina is an extremely “noisy” part of the eye; understanding this noise is essential to the development of future treatments for retinal diseases.

 No one is more aware of this than Dr. David Picketts, whose research seeks to understand how degenerative vision loss can affect the ability for retinal cells to communicate.
-With funding from the Foundation Fighting Blindness, he and his team are studying inner retinal neurons, cells that facilitate communication between photoreceptors—the cells that absorb light and translate it into signals that can be interpreted by the brain—and the brain itself.
+With funding from the Foundation Fighting Blindness and it’s generous supporters, he and his team are studying inner retinal neurons, cells that facilitate communication between photoreceptors—the cells that absorb light and translate it into signals that can be interpreted by the brain—and the brain itself.
 This important work will advance our knowledge of how these cells talk to one another, laying foundations that will ensure future treatments are more effective.